redbrick/docs-old/docs/network/networksetup.md

 **Subnet:** 136.206.15.0/24

-The external network is used for publically hosted services eg. SSH, Web hosting, DNS etc.
+The external network is used for publicly hosted services eg. SSH, Web hosting, DNS etc.

 **Note:** The subnet 136.206.16.0/24 was also allocated to Redbrick at one point but unfortunately we are unable to use it.
 This will need to be looked into.

 ## Management VLAN

 **Subnet:** 192.168.1.0/24

-The internal network is used for managing our serversthat should not be accessible from the outside.
+The internal network is used for managing our servers that should not be accessible from the outside.